lbnl-cybersecurity/ddos-detection/README.md

    - database: generate 4022 epochs (from 4022 unit time intervals), matching with 4022 nfcapd dump files collected from router lbl-mr2
    - direct using csv files

+entropyOverTime.py calculates sa/da/sp/dp entropy over time.
+Unit time is set to be 5mins.

+The dataset is labelled with target_ip.
+Next step: plot number of flows connecting to the target_ip over time